-Fort Stevens was built on the south shore of the Columbia River in 1863-1864 to protect against UK forces during the Pig War, a skrimish over territory in the Pacific Northwest.
-At the time it was known as Fort at Point Adams.
-In 1865 it was renamed Fort Stevens in honor of the governor of the Washington territory, Isaac Stevens, who had fallen in combat.
+The original earthen fort of Historic Fort Stevens was built on the south shore of the Columbia River in 1863-1864 to protect against UK forces during the Pig War, a skirmish over territory in the Pacific Northwest.
+At the time, it was known as the Fort at Point Adams.
+In 1865, it was renamed Fort Stevens in honor of the governor of the Washington Territory, Isaac Stevens.

-The fort was in active use by the military between 1863 to 1947, when it was decommissioned.
-It took part in multiple conflicts, including World War I and World War II.
-During World War II, it was fired upon by a Japanese submarine, making it the first military installation in the continental United States to be attacked by a foreign power since the War of 1812.
+The fort was in active use by the military between 1863 and 1947 when it was decommissioned and turned over to the US Army Corps of Engineers.
+It took part in multiple conflicts, including the Spanish American War, World War I, and World War II.
+During the latter, it was fired upon by a Japanese submarine in the Pacific Ocean, making it the first military installation in the continental United States to be attacked by a foreign power since the War of 1812.

 Fort Stevens State Park encompasses a portion of the notorious Graveyard of the Pacific, which stretches from Tillamook Bay to Cape Scott.
-More than 2000 ships and upwards of 700 souls have been lost in the graveyard, making it the sight of both grief and curious wonder.
+Over 2000 ships and upwards of 700 souls have been lost in the graveyard, making it the sight of both grief and curious wonder.

 One of the most notorious shipwrecks in the graveyard was that of the Peter Iredale (pictured above).
 She was a four-masted ship that ran aground in Fort Stevens State Park in 1906.
 The rusted bow and masts are an oddity, jutting in the sand.
 It is one of the most famous spots for tourists in the area.

-Fort Stevens is now a formidable monument, its ancient shell ready to be inspected by tourists hoping to catch a glimpse of the 19th century.
-There is a history museum, exhibits, and plenty of information to absorb.
-The park even offers underground tours of Battery Mishler, a Civil War gun battery that was used as a World War II command center.
+Fort Stevens is now a formidable monument, its ancient shell ready to be inspected by tourists hoping to catch a glimpse of turn-of-the-century artifacts.
+There is a military museum, exhibits, and plenty of information to absorb.
+The park even offers underground tours of Battery Mishler, a Civil War underground gun battery that was used as a World War II command center, and the only enclosed Civil War earthworks site on the west coast.
 For more information on tours call the Friends of Old Fort Stevens at 503-861-2000.
 The museum is open 7 days a week, 10 a.m. to 4 p.m.

-Mother nature isn’t meant to be tamed or trampled on.
-She’s meant to be wild, unpredictable and unexplored.
-Fort Stevens is a 4300-acre playground for those who spend their days dreaming about immersing themselves in the shade beneath the trees.
-It features the best of Oregon–in orders of magnitudes–from the tumultuous coastline to the forest trails we can't explore enough.
-There’s something special about Fort Stevens.
+Fort Stevens State Park is a 4300-acre playground and campground for those who spend their days dreaming about immersing themselves in the shade beneath the trees.
+It features the best of Oregon State Parks, from the tumultuous coastline to the forest trails we can't explore enough.

-Hiking is a way of life in the Pacific Northwest, and Fort Stevens is the epicenter.
-With 15 miles of multi-use trails, bike paths, and horse trails–some paved, some not–there's enough room for the entire state to go forest bathing.
+If hiking is a way of life in the Pacific Northwest, Fort Stevens is a great epicenter.
+With 15 miles of multi-use unpaved and paved trails, bike paths, and horse trails, there's enough room for the entire state to go forest bathing or bike riding.

-While there are parts of the park that are crowded, many of the trails offer the quiet solitude so many of us crave.
-Just in case, if you're hiking and you're worried about crowds, come during the fall, winter or spring, when it's nice enough to enjoy forest, but cold enough that the entire state won't be shoving past you on the trail.
+While there are parts of the beautiful park that can be crowded including the campground, many of the hiking trails offer the quiet solitude that many of us crave.
+Just in case, if you're hiking and you're worried about crowds, come during the fall, winter, or spring, when it's nice enough to enjoy the forest but cold enough that the entire state won't be shoving past you on the trail.

-Surrounded by low-hanging trees and coniferous groves, Coffenbury Lake was formed from the runoff coming off of the Columbia, where it collected between the dunes.
+Surrounded by low-hanging trees and coniferous groves, this lake was formed from the runoff from the Columbia River, where it collected between the dunes.
 It's now 50 acres–a mile long–and host to two picnic sites, areas for swimming, fishing, and a boat ramp.

-Coffenbury Lake is everything you could ever want out of a large, natural body of freshwater.
+This freshwater lake is everything you could ever want from a large, natural body of water.
 The scenery is peaceful, if not a little crowded during the summer months.
 But during that time, the water is temperate, which means swimming isn't just allowed, it's a blast.
-There's also a 2.5-mile trail encircling the lake, perfect for parents with young children.
+There's also a 2.5-mile trail encircling the lake, perfect for parents with small kids.